jdeluyck/kcoreorg-website/_posts/2008/2008-03-02-being-sick-sucks.md

   - inflammation
   - sick
 ---
-Since last weekend I&#8217;ve been stuck with a nasty cold, reaching climax on wednesday when I bailed work at noon and went to the doctor.
+Since last weekend I've been stuck with a nasty cold, reaching climax on wednesday when I bailed work at noon and went to the doctor.
 Sickleave until friday, and some painkiller (perdolan) and a coughsirup (mjummm.. not!)

-Friday I was finally rid of it, and today (being sunday) I woke up with a totally inflamated throat making anything related to the throat nearly impossible due to the high level of pain&#8230; damnit!
+Friday I was finally rid of it, and today (being sunday) I woke up with a totally inflamated throat making anything related to the throat nearly impossible due to the high level of pain... damnit!

-Another doctor&#8217;s visit later I&#8217;m on Cataflam and Neogolaspetine spray, and two more days sickleave&#8230; meh.
+Another doctor's visit later I'm on Cataflam and Neogolaspetine spray, and two more days sickleave... meh.